From Historical Patches to Repair Plans: Outcome-Conditioned Reasoning for Repository-Level Program Repair: Approach

 Including $\mathcal{Y}$ imposes a global constraint during refinement: each revised step must remain compatible not only with its local context, but also with the final verified patch.
 This encourages each step to function as a coherent link in a globally consistent repair plan, rather than an isolated explanation.

 For each step $s_{k,i}$, \tool performs \emph{refinement} by generating three candidate rewrites and selecting the best option that preserves consistency with both the surrounding steps and the outcome constraint.
 Specifically, the selection is performed via a comparison that jointly ranks the original step $s_{k,i}$ and the three rewrite candidates, and selects the top-ranked option as $s^*_{k,i}$.
 The comparison prioritizes (1) consistency with the surrounding context $\bar{S}_{k,i}$, (2) compatibility with the verified outcomes $\mathcal{Y}$, and (3) specificity and actionability, while penalizing spurious or distracting detours that could mislead downstream repair.
-We perform a single refinement pass over all steps in $S_k$
+We perform a single refinement pass over all steps in $S_k$ (Prompt templates are provided in Appendix~\ref{appendix:refinement}).

 \paragraph{Step 3: Plan finalization and inference-time usage.} After all steps have been refined, BRD outputs a finalized repair plan

 for each sub-task $k$.
 Collectively, these plans form

 The distilled plans in $S^*$ are inserted into the prompt when repairing a new target issue, providing the model with a structured demonstration of how a similar bug was diagnosed and resolved.
 BRD operates at inference time and requires no fine-tuning, making it compatible with standard autoregressive LLMs.